hermanhermitage/videocoreiv/README.md

 - **[2014-05-03]** (QPU).
 Eric Lorimer wrote a set of posts on Hacking The GPU For Fun And Profit (including SHA hashing) at https://rpiplayground.wordpress.com/2014/05/03/hacking-the-gpu-for-fun-and-profit-pt-1/, and wrote his own QPU assembler at https://github.com/elorimer/rpi-playground

+- **[2014-02-28]** (QPU).
+Broadcom announced the release of full documentation for the VideoCore IV graphics core, and a complete source release of the graphics stack at https://www.raspberrypi.org/blog/a-birthday-present-from-broadcom/.
+Note this does **NOT** include VPU documentation, except in so much that the source drop includes samples of VPU assembly.

 - **[2014-01-30]** (QPU).
 Andrew Holme's QPU Fast Fourier Transform at http://www.aholme.co.uk/GPU_FFT/Main.htm.

 - Volker Barthelmann has been adding Videocore IV to his tool chain and has a preliminary preview of his vasm assembler at http://www.ibaug.de/vasm/vasm.tar.gz, and vcc compiler at http://www.ibaug.de/vbcc/vbcc_vc4.tar.gz.